 Nationally, the youth placement rate was 114 per 100,000.
 The Latinx youth placement rate was 92 per 100,000, compared to the white youth placement rate of 72 per 100,000.
 Disparities grew by more than 10% in 13 states and decreased by at least 10% in 22 states.

-- In eight states, Latino youth are at least three times as likely to be held in placement as are white youth: Massachusetts, New Jersey, South Carolina, Montana, Connecticut, Pennsylvania, Utah, and Rhode Island.
+- In five states, Latinx youth are at least 50% more likely to be held in placement as are white youth: Maryland, Washington state, Virginia, Texas, and Tennessee.